Cat Bad Breath Causes and Treatment

 2. Stomatitis or Gum Ulcers

-A painful inflammatory condition.
+A painful inflammatory condition that can present as feline halitosis linked to severe mouth inflammation and very bad breath.
 Breath may smell metallic or infected.
+Treating bad breath here requires veterinary medicine because this severe oral inflammation often needs professional care.
 Cats might paw at their mouth or stop eating.

 3. Something Stuck in Their Teeth